ramojus/mellifluous.nvim/README.md

 ```

 ### Light theme
 For light theme, set `vim.opt.background` to `'light'`.
-This will only work on color sets that have light theme.
+This will only work on colorsets that have light theme.

-### Color sets
+### Colorsets
-Non-original color sets are made to match their original version as closely as possible with the same highlight rules as mellifluous.
+Non-original colorsets are made to match their original version as closely as possible with the same highlight rules as mellifluous.

-These color sets don't get loaded, unless you specify them in a `color_set` option, so there is no performance impact.
+These colorsets don't get loaded, unless you specify them in a `colorset` option, so there is no performance impact.

-Available color sets:
+Available colorsets:

 - `mellifluous`.
 Dark and light, original.
 - `alduin`.
 Dark, [link to original](https://github.com/alessandroyorba/alduin).